proteinreport/proteinreport.org/content/en/events/plant-forward/index.md

 uuid: 10922
 ---
 <p>Plant Forward is the first-ever international event showcasing Canada’s plant-based ingredient and food supply and innovation.</p>
-<p dir="ltr">We're inviting CEOs, CFOs, R&amp;D leaders and investors at the forefront of the global food industry to:</p>
+<p dir="ltr">We're inviting CEOs, CFOs, R&D leaders and investors at the forefront of the global food industry to:</p>
 <ul>
 <li>Gain diverse perspectives from leaders on the future of plant-forward</li>
 <li>Learn more about Canada’s integrated plant-based ecosystem</li>